Captain Arthur W. Wermuth

 The American planes from the U.S.S.
 Hornet did indeed return the following morning, and, still unaware that the ship contained Allied prisoners, the pilots unleashed a torrent of bombs that killed 300 POWs.
-Following the attack, the Japanese guard at last allowed the prisoners to abandon ship and swim to shore.
+Following the attack, the Japanese guard, at last, allowed the prisoners to abandon ship and swim to shore.
 Many never made it.
-Those who did created the pattern of white spots seen on the water in this photograph that was taken from an American airplane from the Hornet shortly after the attack.
+Those who did create the pattern of white spots seen on the water in this photograph that was taken from an American airplane from the Hornet shortly after the attack.

 The Enoura Maru was still at Takao on January 9, 1945, when aircraft from the U.S.S.
 Hornet again attacked an unmarked Japanese ship, unaware that the bombs they dropped into the front hold immediately killed one half of the 500 Americans crammed into that space.
 Nearly every man who wasn't killed, including Major Wermuth, were wounded by flying shrapnel.
 It was friendly fire that netted Wermuth his fourth Purple Heart.